graeme-lockley/jdbcport/README.md

 Items still to be done:

 - Phase 1's scripts still need to be written.

+Features:

-- Ensure that the results of the scripts are logged.
+- All scripts are logged.
-- Allow the pipeline scripts to be self describing.
+- The pipeline scripts to be self describing.